-Java allows methods and expressions to have side effects.
+Java allows methods and expressions to have side effects, hence this vulnerability applies to Java.
+It is significantly mitigated by Java’s prescribed left-to-right evaluation order, so that the occurrence of side effects is deterministic.

 If two or more side effects modify the same expression as in:

-int[] array={1,2,3,4,5,6}
+int[] array={10,20,30,40,50,60};

 int i=2;